rkgitvinay/node-eth-address/README.md

 ## Getting Started

-These instructions will get you a copy of the module up and running and that will help you to create private key, generate ethereum address with given private key, recover private key with public key and password and to validate a ethereum address
+These instructions will get you a copy of the module up and running in your application so clients can create their own private keys and ethereum compliance addresses

 ### Prerequisites

-Things you need to install before using the module

 ```
 node: ">=4.2.4"
 npm
 ```

-### Installing
+### Installation

-To install this module run the given cammand

 ```
 npm install node-eth-address --save